Kyyomaa/sha1_cracker/README.md

 ## TODO
 - Multithreading
 - Implement a more efficent search algorithm
+- Make a better UI
 (some day i will :) )

 much love